krastanov-veselin/grafix/readme.md

 ```

 * **Alive (Proxies <3):** Everything you write looks & feels alive.
 When you change anything in your data, regardless where the data is the UI automatically adapts.
 * **TypeScript Ready:** Without any initial boilerplate it just works out of the box.
-The entire project is built in TypeScript as one module and exported in both .js and d.ts files, which excludes the need to install additional @type/... stuff.
+The entire project is built in TypeScript as one module and exported in both .js and d.ts files, which excludes the need to install additionally @type/grafix.
+However if you want to use AMD modular architecture you need to install @types/grafix from DefinitelyTyped or simply make an empty folder ./node_modules/@types/grafix
 * **JavaScript JSDocked:** Even tho we love TypeScript, there are many of us who would prefer the oldschool JS, so we took our time to JSDoc the project almost to the look & feel of TypeScript's level of intellisense control.
 * **Composition / Reusability** Every single element is a function that receives props and returns a tag which makes elements composable and reusable.
 * **Zero Effort Databinding** While developing your tags as if you would do in normal HTML file you would probably want to add something like style="width: " + size.x + "px", well, just write it and it will automatically do all the binding for you, so no more databinding architectural effort!